 As I said before, scientists don’t know why these hanging bumps appear.
-However, you can take measure to lower the chances to get one:
+However, you can take measures to lower the chances to get one:

 Skin tags are harmless growths, which are easy to recognize and treat.
 If you don’t want to use home treatments you can go to your local pharmacy and buy over-the-counter skin tag removal.
 However, keep in mind that some of these over-the-counter medicines are based on natural remedies such as tea tree oil, so you might just give them a try.

 What do you think about these home remedies for skin tags?
 Have you used them?
 How do you deal with skin tags?
 Share your natural remedy in the comment section.